-- 4.1 Monitoring and Review Period 4 weeks - 4.2 Final Review Meeting to discuss progress made and outcome 5 days notice
+4.1.
+Monitoring and Review Period - 4 working weeks

-If insufficient progress is made then an outcome of the final Review Meeting can be a final written warning or dismissal.
-An appeal is allowed in respect of a final written warning or a decision to dismiss.

-This is a maximum of 8 weeks for the Informal Stage and 14 weeks for the Formal Stage.
-A maximum total of 22 weeks.
+- 4.1 Final Review Meeting to discuss progress made and outcome 5 days' notice, If insufficient progress is made then an outcome of the final Review Meeting can be a final written warning or dismissal.
+An appeal is allowed in respect of a final written warning or a decision to dismiss. - 4.2.
+This is a maximum of 8 weeks for the Informal Stage, 12 weeks for the Formal Stage and final stage of 4 weeks.
+A maximum of 24 working weeks to complete the process.